Crash Course: Photography and the City

 $75 (Members: $66, Students: $45)

 Former CMOA Curator of Photography Linda Benedict-Jones shares her vast knowledge about photography!
+Choose between Wednesday and Saturday classes in this two-session course.

 Just as Claude Monet and his contemporaries used their paintbrushes to depict the atmospheric conditions of industry, photographers were captivated by the bustling complexity of the modern city.
 This two-part class will focus on the nature of this fascination, beginning as early as 1839 with Louis Jacques Mandé Daguerre in France and William Henry Fox Talbot in England, and continuing through present day.